alejolesor/multiplesNumber/README.md

 3) in the root Trafilea folder execute: ```go run main.go```
 4) Also it's possible to execute in visual code with the following option:
 Run start debugging.
-5) download the postman collection to test the endpoints.
+5) download the postman collection to test the endpoints attached in the repo.